opengisch/QField-docs/documentation/get-started/tutorials/get-started-qfs.en.md

     like an ECW or MrSID layer.

 !!! note
-    On iOS devices, It is only possible with a PNG raster with a PNW world file at the moment.
+    On iOS devices, it is only possible with a PNG raster with a PNW world file at the moment.

     JPG raster are not supported.